-In the end, we taste-tested the outputs of four off-the-shelf siphons and machines (the Purefizz, the Sodastream Jet, the iSi Soda Siphon and the SodaSparkle) and one DIY solution, using a bottle of store-bought seltzer as the control.
-Results ranged from meh to acceptable with only one exception, the excellent Mastrad Purefizz.
+In the end, we taste-tested the outputs of five off-the-shelf siphons and machines (the Purefizz, the Sodastream Jet, the iSi Soda Siphon, the BestWhip Soda Plus and the SodaSparkle) and one DIY solution, using a bottle of store-bought seltzer as the control.

-The main problem we have with the Purefizz is that, like all siphons, it’s not the most environmentally friendly option because it uses disposable (recyclable) steel CO2 canisters.
-We spoke with Jeremy Faludi, a sustainable design strategist and researcher who has taught green design at Stanford, about the environmental impact of these steel cartridges versus disposable aluminum cans and plastic bottles.
+We spoke with Jeremy Faludi, a sustainable design strategist and researcher who has taught green design at Stanford, about the environmental impact of the steel cartridges used in soda siphons versus disposable aluminum cans and plastic bottles.
 He concluded that the steel cartridges are marginally less environmentally destructive because they’re easier to recycle.1

 Using instructions from our project manager, John Mahoney, I built my own soda machine using parts bought on Amazon and a CO2 canister rented from a welding shop.
 This method certainly requires a lot of tweaking: We had trouble getting usable soda from the machine, and it took a lot of fiddling with the psi level to get anything resembling the quality of the Purefizz (and even then, the quality was still drastically inferior; it barely fizzed and went flat quickly).

-But your results can, and will, vary, if you’re willing to take the time to tinker.
+But your results can, and will, vary if you’re willing to take the time to tinker.
 And if you’re really, really serious about reducing your environmental impact without sacrificing your seltzer habit, it’s really the only option.
-A five or even ten-pound CO2 tank will last you forever.
+A 5- or even 10-pound CO2 tank will last you forever.
 You’ll find lots of different sets of instructions on the web—here and here are two more.
 It’s more upkeep and work, but it can be a fun experiment and will go a long way towards reducing your eco-impact.

 I initially had high hopes for the SodaSparkle, which looked like it might be a suitable replacement for the recalled iSi Twist ‘n’ Sparkle.
-However, it didn’t work with generic 8 gram CO2 cartridges and ultimately produced a weak fizz.
+However, it didn’t work with generic 8-gram CO2 cartridges and ultimately produced a weak fizz.
 It looks like the company is distributed and branded stateside by Cuisinart, but we couldn’t find any evidence or support on the website.
-Ultimately, the Purefizz beats it on taste alone.
+Ultimately, the Sodastream beats it on taste alone.

 The iSi Soda Siphon is ultimately better suited for bar use.
-Instead of untwisting the lid to pour out your soda, it uses a nozzle to spray it out—often wildly, all over the kitchen.
-The soda itself is flat, not fizzy—some reviewers say you can use two chargers to get more carbonation, but that’s more wasteful and requires extra effort that the Mastrad doesn’t.
+Instead of untwisting the lid to pour out your soda, you use a nozzle to spray it out—often wildly, all over the kitchen.
+The soda itself is flat, not fizzy.
+Some reviewers say you can use two chargers to get more carbonation, but that’s more wasteful and requires extra effort that the Sodastream doesn’t.

-The Mosa Soda Siphon got decent marks from Wall Street Journal, but reviewers say the soda tends to be flat—just like the iSi, which looks to be based on a similar design.
+The Mosa Soda Siphon got decent marks from Wall Street Journal, but reviewers say the soda tends to be flat—just like the iSi’s, which looks to be based on a similar design.

 What makes a good soda maker anyway?